justmeandopensource/kubernetes/lxd-provisioning/README.md

 cd kubernetes
 make quick-release
 ```
-Note 3:  The "make quick-release" is actually not very quick on Lenovo P72 Mobile Workstation with 128 GB RAM and Intel® Core™ i7-8750H CPU @ 2.20GHz × 12.
+Note 3:  The "make quick-release" is actually not very quick on Lenovo P72 Mobile Workstation.

-Note 4:  Therefore next time I may try using "-j8" on it or other method to make it a bit faster.
 I'd say it took 5 minutes or so, just a guess.

+Note 4:  This Lenovo workstation has 128 GB RAM and Intel® Core™ i7-8750H CPU @ 2.20GHz × 12.

+Note 5:  (note to self: try using "-j8" on it or other method to make it a bit faster).

-Step 3:  Find the newly-built kubernetes binaries that are needed
+### Step 3:  Find the newly-built kubernetes binaries that are needed

 Note 1:  The binaries that are needed for the kubernete init are "kubeadm, kubectl, and kubelet").
 ```